edx/notifier/README.rst

 Internationalization and Localization
 ----

 edX uses Transifex to host translations.
-To use the Transifex client, be sure it is installed (``pip install -r requirements.txt`` will do this for you), and follow the instructions here__ to set up your ``.transifexrc`` file.
+To use the Transifex client, be sure it is installed (``pip install -r requirements/base.txt`` will do this for you), and follow the instructions here__ to set up your ``.transifexrc`` file.

 __ http://support.transifex.com/customer/portal/articles/1000855-configuring-the-client